timoxley/best-practices/README.md

 Architectures should not be supplied by frameworks.
 Frameworks are tools to be used, not architectures to be conformed to.
 If your architecture is based on frameworks, then it cannot be based on your use cases.

 Source: Uncle Bob Martin "Screaming Architecture" http://blog.8thlight.com/uncle-bob/2011/09/30/Screaming-Architecture.html

+##It always takes longer than you think
+Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.
+— Douglas Hofstadter, Gödel, Escher, Bach: An Eternal Golden Braid[1]